 In the living room of his rustic home, Sans Souci, which translates to 'without concerns', I sat opposite the venerable S. Vishwanath, sipping freshly brewed tea.
 Drenched in a pool of sunlight pouring in through the skylight, in the company of a barky but friendly Bella, I felt my larger concerns give way as we chatted about India's water crisis.

-Here is the edited transcript of my interview with the Zenrainman.
+Here is an edited transcript of my interview with the Zenrainman.

 The recent NITI Aayog report suggests that most of India's metro cities will run out of groundwater in the next year.
 But, there have been questions asked about the data presented.
 What is the reality on the ground?